Engee documentation

 round(x, [r::RoundingMode]; sigdigits::Integer, base = 10)

-If the named argument sigdigits is specified, rounding to the specified number of significant digits based on `base' is performed.
+If the sigdigits keyword argument is provided, it rounds to the specified number of significant digits, in base base.

-The rounding direction is set by the argument RoundingMode r.
-By default, the rounding mode is used to the nearest integer.
-RoundNearest, in which fractional values of 0.5 are rounded to the nearest even integer.
-Note that 'round` may produce incorrect results if the global rounding mode is changed (see rounding).
+The RoundingMode r controls the direction of the rounding; the default is RoundNearest, which rounds to the nearest integer, with ties (fractional values of 0.5) being rounded to the nearest even integer.
+Note that round may give incorrect results if the global rounding mode is changed (see rounding).

 Examples